Washington State University Athletics

 Your sisters Korie and Aubrie played softball at San Jose State, how have they impact your college career?

 They've impacted my whole life, I'm the youngest but we've always been competitive towards each other.
 Whether that's sports, in the house, really anything, we're always competing against each other.
 That develops an edge for me at least, maybe for both of them but it's boosting me and helped me because the competition is what drives me.
+My parents also played at San Jose State, my mom (Sarah) played softball and my dad (Shawn) played football.

 Do you have any hidden talents?